ginobilinie/codeBook/README.md

 38. nextPermutation.cpp: To find the next permutation sequence, we have to first locate the rightmost lInd so that lInd<rInd and A[lInd]<A[rInd], and then we switch.
 Later on, we sort the array from lInd+1 on.

+39. searchInsert.cpp: Search the proper location for a insertion or the correct index for a given value for a sorted array.

 # old
 for fun, forever